awslabs/graphstorm/docs/source/api/references/index.rst

 API Reference
 ================

-The released APIs include the necessary components that can build GraphStorm training and inference pipelines.
-For examples about , please refer to the :ref:`API Programming Examples<programming-examples>`.
+The released APIs include the necessary components that can build GraphStorm models, training and inference pipelines.
+For examples about how to use these APIs, please refer to the :ref:`API Programming Examples<programming-examples>`.

 .. toctree::
    :maxdepth: 2